GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Explosive
 - typical combo is mortar and explosive sticky bomb/cluster seekers
-- Demolitionist is a must for the multiplicative explosive damage
+- Demolitionist is a must for the multiplicative explosive damage and the Artillery turret
 - very good damage output
 - good for clearing groups of enemies, spawn closets, flushing targets out of cover and against robotics
 - bad against moving targets and tanks